Become a Slugger...Hit a Home Run Against Drugs!

-Home Run Against Drugs is a universal literacy-based program that helps to build and reinforce resiliency skill for substance abuse prevention and mental health promotion in children in 3rd and 4th grade.
+Home Run Against Drugs Give-a-Book program is a universal literacy-based program that helps to build and reinforce resiliency skill for substance abuse prevention and mental health promotion in children in 3rd and 4th grade.
 The program also seeks to develop social-emotional skills such as self-control, problem-solving, and healthy decision-making.

 The students receive a 45-minute introduction to the Home Run Against Drugs Message.
 There is active role-playing pertaining to goal setting and the format is largely interactive for the students.
 The introduction of “Homer” is certainly the highlight of the event, allowing children to see and meet Homer.
 Each student receives a personalized book at the end of the assembly.